collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### "Shared Repository"

-An organization repo is typically where you find a “Shared Repository” because it’s where teams are working
+An organization account is typically where you find a “Shared Repository” because it’s where teams are working

 Example shared repository: DjangoCon 2017 Website Repo